FastReports/FastReport-Cloud-JS/docs/ExportsApi.md

 let ApiKey = defaultClient.authentications['ApiKey'];
 ApiKey.username = 'YOUR USERNAME';
 ApiKey.password = 'YOUR PASSWORD';
-// Configure API key authorization: JWT let JWT = defaultClient.authentications['JWT'];
+// Configure Bearer (JWT) access token for authorization: JWT let JWT = defaultClient.authentications['JWT'];
-JWT.apiKey = 'YOUR API KEY';
-// Uncomment the following line to set a prefix for the API key, e.g. "Token" (defaults to null)
-//JWT.apiKeyPrefix = 'Token';
+JWT.accessToken = "YOUR ACCESS TOKEN"

 let apiInstance = new FastreportCloudSdk.ExportsApi();
 let id = "id_example"; // String | folder id
 let opts = {
-  'skip': 0, // Number | number of folder and files, that have to be skipped 'take': 10 // Number | number of folder and files, that have to be returned };
+  'skip': 0, // Number | number of folder and files, that have to be skipped 'take': 10, // Number | number of folder and files, that have to be returned 'orderBy': new FastreportCloudSdk.FileSorting(), // FileSorting | indicates a field to sort by 'desc': false, // Boolean | indicates if sorting is descending 'searchPattern': "''" // String |
+};
 apiInstance.exportFolderAndFileGetFoldersAndFiles(id, opts).then((data) => {
   console.log('API called successfully.
 Returned data: ' + data);